 Note: There are food and refreshment shops on site plus a toilet which cost 5 baht to use

-The White Temple is the only exception to viewing temples with less tourists and, as the number one tourist attraction in Chiang Rai and it is literally teeming with visitors (oh, and the odd visiting monks who pose for photos outside with their mobile phones!).
+The White Temple is the most-visited Temple in North Thailand, and the only exception to viewing a temple with less tourists.
+As the number one tourist attraction in Chiang Rai, it is literally teeming with visitors (and visiting monks who pose for photos outside with their mobile phones!).
 It was unlike any other Buddhist temple I have seen to date.

-A painted white temple covered with millions of mirrored tiles which sparkle in the sunlight it is, in a word, sensational.
-It has a spectacular Gaudi style architecture and a Disney-like feel to it, albeit a macabre one at times!
-At the entrance, severed heads hang from trees and clawing hands reach up from the ground, it is a fantastic example of an oxy-moron; very dark in terms of the theme yet the architecture glows white.
-If I were to have a palace built, I would want it to look like this (minus the severed heads).
+This painted white temple covered with millions of mirrored tiles which sparkle in the sunlight is, in a word, sensational.
+It has spectacular Gaudi style architecture and a Disney-like feel to it, albeit a macabre one at times!

 Opening hours: 8am – 6pm